 Provision of information to third parties

-A Data Processor is a third party with which we are required to share personal detail in the provision of investment services to the individual.
+A Data Processor is a third party with which we are required to share personal detail in the provision of legal services to the individual.
 Elkington and Fife LLP will only share personal information in the following circumstances:

 - where the transfer is necessary to fulfil the requirements of the operation for which the information was provided, and the third party is a Data Processor;